 With lesser delays, digital signatures ensure better efficiency in workflow.
 Managing and tracking documents are made easier, with lesser effort and time involved.
 Many features of digital signatures help speed up the work process.
 For instance, email notifications help remind the person to sign, while status tracking, help to know at which stage the document is at.

-When it comes to signatures, authenticity and security is a priority.
+When it comes to signatures, authenticity, and security are a priority.
 Digital signatures reduce the risk of duplication or alteration of the document itself.
 Digital signatures ensure that signatures are verified, authentic and legitimate.
-Signers are provided with PINs, passwords and codes that can authenticate and verify their identity and approve their signatures.
+Signers are provided with PINs, passwords, and codes that can authenticate and verify their identity and approve their signatures.
 Time stamping provides the date and time of the signature and thus provides a track of the document, minimizing any risk of tampering or fraud.
 Security features embedded in digital signatures ensure that documents have not been altered without authorization.

 Digital signatures provides authenticity and ensures that the signature is verified.
 This can stand in any court of law like any other signed paper document.
 Time stamping and ability to track and easily archive documents improve and simplify audit and compliance.